All pages

 • A CSV file containing relevant data with column headers

-• Sufficient permissions in Veza (Administrator or CSV Manager role)
+• Sufficient permissions in Veza (Admin or OAA CSV Manager role)

 • Understanding of the data model for the source application